 How will quizzes work?

-Instead of reading and coding quizzes that would typically occur in the course, you will be required to complete a selection of reading reflections, weekly sketching and coding exercises — typically completed in lecture or lab, but now completed when convenient for you (asynchronously) — to form the quiz grade.
+Instead of reading quizzes that would typically occur in the course, you will be required to complete a selection of reading reflections when convenient for you (asynchronously) through the term.

 What if I am in a different timezone?